vojtechportes/react-query-builder/README.md

 ```

 #### Value
-Value can be either string (STATEMENT) or array of objects with value and label keys (LIST, LIST_MULTI).
+Value can be either string (STATEMENT) or array of objects with value and label keys (LIST, MULTI_LIST).
 Values for other types are empty by default.

 ### Data